Mortgages made easier

 Registration costs between £34 and £80, depending on where you are.

 As a landlord, you’re technically a ‘data controller’ under the Data Protection Act, because you’re handling your tenants’ sensitive personal data.
-By law, data controllers have to register with the Information Commissioner’s Office to confirm they’ll process and manage people’s data in the right way.
-(With great power comes great responsibility, after all.)
+By law, data controllers have to register with the Information Commissioner’s Office to confirm they’ll process and manage people’s data responsibly.
 Registration costs £40, and you’ll have to renew it every year.

 This isn’t a legal requirement, but most lenders won’t give you a mortgage unless you agree to get buildings insurance.
 The average buildings insurance policy costs £111.83 a year.